hphelion/documentation/migration-overview-reference.md

 	**Note**: In the management console, there is a 100-character limit in the Key Name field.
 To use a longer name, [use the API](#keypairapi) to create a key pair.

 6. Click `Show Public Key Field`.
-The `Show Public Key` field appears.
+The `Show Public Key` field displays, similar to the following.
 <br><img src="media/keypair_show_public.png"  alt="" />

-7. Copy and paste your public key into the text box, then click `Create Key`.
+7. Copy and paste your public key into the text box, as shown.
+Then click `Create Key`.
 <br><img src="media/keypair_own.png"  alt="" />

 	The management console creates the key pair based on the public key you entered.